bionic-gpt/bionic-gpt/crates/static-website/content/blog/streaming/index.md

 As large language models (LLMs) like GPT become integral to business operations, the need for real-time content alerting grows.
 Organisations must ensure that their AI systems remain compliant, ethical, and safe, especially when deployed at scale.
 In this blog post, we introduce a solution that provides real-time monitoring of LLM inputs and outputs to flag harmful content, ensuring smooth and responsible use.
 While large organisations already employ sophisticated monitoring systems, such as banks overseeing traders, this solution extends the same safeguards to AI-driven interactions—without crossing into “Big Brother” territory.

 ### Leveraging bionicGPT for Seamless Monitoring
 One of the key advantages of bionicGPT is its built-in capability to log all inputs and outputs to the LLMs it manages.
 By automatically capturing this data, bionicGPT simplifies the task of real-time alerting.
-Because the data flow is already logged and accessible, configuring a system to monitor and analyze these interactions in real time becomes a relatively straightforward task.
+Because the data flow is already logged and accessible, configuring a system to monitor and analyse these interactions in real time becomes a relatively straightforward task.
 This seamless logging infrastructure allows organisations to easily implement content alerting with minimal additional effort.

 ### What is Real-Time Content Alerting?
 Real-Time Content Alerting refers to the continuous monitoring and analysis of all interactions handled by large language models to identify harmful, inappropriate, or non-compliant content.
 It provides a robust mechanism for flagging content in real time, ensuring that both inputs (prompts) and outputs (responses) align with corporate policies and legal standards.